ARTICLE SOURCE: https://www.townandcountrymag.com/leisure/travel-guide/a22811066/meghan-markle-travel-essentials/

 Prefer not to wear your warming gear?
 Meghan’s also a fan of a thin cashmere blanket on planes.
 We’re partial to the Sofia Cashmere Cable-Knit Travel Set because it comes with an eye mask and carrying case for easy packing and also has a luxe, cable-knit pattern so you can also wrap it around your neck, royal-style, before disembarking if the mood strikes.

 It’s no secret that foodie Meghan pays close attention to what she puts in her body, so it shouldn’t come as much of a surprise that one of her biggest travel must-haves is focused on keeping her insides healthy.
-“Always travel with a Dr. Ohhira’s Complete Probiotic System for live cultures to help keep all of the good bacteria in your gut doing their thing.
+“Always travel with a high strain probiotic,” she advised on the Tig, recommending Dr. Ohhira’s Complete Probiotic System for live cultures to help keep all of the good bacteria in your gut doing their thing.

 It’s not just about supplements for Meghan, though—she also insists on the importance of good old H2O for fending off post-flight exhaustion.
 “Hydrate like you’re dying of thirst–because even if you’re not, for your body–the thirst is real.
 This dynamic duo of probiotics and agua will keep your gut health in check and honestly stave off jet lag if you’re globetrotting on your travails.”